Party: Cocktail party

 A cocktail party is a party at which cocktails are served.
 It is sometimes called a "cocktail reception".
 Women who attend a cocktail party may wear a cocktail dress.
 A cocktail hat is sometimes worn as a fashion statement.

+Tailgate party

 Tea party

 In Anglo-American culture, a tea party is a formal gathering for afternoon tea.
 These parties were traditionally attended only by women, but men may also be invited.
 Tea parties are often characterized by the use of prestigious tableware, such as bone china and silver.
 The table, whatever its size or cost, is made to look its prettiest, with cloth napkins and matching cups and plates.

 In addition to tea, larger parties may serve punch or, in cold weather, hot chocolate.
 The tea is accompanied by a variety of easily managed foods.
 Thin sandwiches such as cucumber or tomato, bananas, cake slices, buns, and cookies are all common choices.